dininni8319/angular-password-generator/README.md

 ## Overview

 Application that allows you to generate a random password.
-You can also select the strenth by selecting diffent options.
+You can also select the strength by choosing different options.
 Enjoy the live demo at: https://angular-password-generator-sage.vercel.app

 ## Development server